Home Theater Installation That Looks Clean and Sounds Incredible

 Nothing ruins a clean entertainment setup like visible wires.
 In-wall cable routing and wall plate connections keep everything organized and protected.

-Icon of a wireless sound system consisting of two standing speakers and a media player.
+Black outline icon of a wireless speaker system with two speakers and a Wi‑Fi symbol

 Surround Sound System Setup